Home » Blog » Design » 5 Ingredients for Cooking a Creative WordPress Portfolio

 4. Insist on Quality

-There’s a difference between WordPress portfolio and profiles on social media or personal blogs.
+There’s a difference between WordPress portfolios and profiles on social media or personal blogs.
 While on one it’s important to post often and share interesting content with followers, on your portfolio the quality is more important than the quantity.

 You have to gather yourself with some extra patience.
 Just like waiting for your meal to be ready, your portfolio will take time too.
 You’re probably not going to attract a lot of people at the beginning, but after a while, the substance will speak for itself.